knadh/tg-archive/README.md

 ## Install
 - Get [Telegram API credentials](https://my.telegram.org/auth?to=apps).
 Normal user account API and not the Bot API.
+  - If this page produces an alert stating only "ERROR", disconnect from any proxy/vpn and try again in a different browser.
 - Install with `pip3 install tg-archive` (tested with Python 3.8.6).

 ### Usage